AliSoftware/Reusable/README.md

 let cell: MyCustomCell = tableView.dequeueReusableCell(indexPath: indexPath)
 ```

-Ths concept, called a [Mixin](http://alisoftware.github.io/swift/protocol/2015/11/08/mixins-over-inheritance/) (a protocol with default implementation for all its methods), is explained [here in my blog post](http://alisoftware.github.io/swift/generics/2016/01/06/generic-tableviewcells/) in details.
+This concept, called a [Mixin](http://alisoftware.github.io/swift/protocol/2015/11/08/mixins-over-inheritance/) (a protocol with default implementation for all its methods), is explained [here in my blog post](http://alisoftware.github.io/swift/generics/2016/01/06/generic-tableviewcells/) in details.

 **Table of Contents**